Wildlife and Badger Care

 The casualties are cared for in the home of Pauline Kidner at Secret World Wildlife Rescue in East Huntspill and are passed on to Secret World Wildlife Rescue the following morning.
 Animals can arrive at the centre at any time and ring the main bell by the main gate for help.
 They work closely with Quantock Veterinary Hospital who have vast experience in the care of wildlife casualties.

-The Wildlife and Badger Care room is equipped with a badger pen, a padded Deer Unit and a large and small Brinsea incubators together with many cages for smaller animals.
-The Brinsea TLC Incubators are a lifeline for casualties that arrive cold and dehydrated.
+The Wildlife and Badger Care room is equipped with a badger pen, a padded Deer Unit and large and small incubators together with many cages for smaller animals.
+The incubators are a lifeline for casualties that arrive cold and dehydrated.
 With controlled temperatures, animals can be safely housed at a constant temperature through the night.
 The different sizes mean that any kind of wildlife can be supported ranging from gardens birds to an adult badger or fox.
 The design makes cleaning easy which avoids infection and is very visual to monitor the animal inside.

 ‘We are very lucky,’ said Pauline, founder of Wildlife and Badger Care, ‘that we have volunteers prepared to go out at night to help rescue animals.
 We train them and help provide equipment for them whether they are just collecting a contained casualty or actually carrying out the rescue themselves.
 Other volunteers man the phones and ensure that a record is kept of those attending incidences.’